bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 -   [](#p_bCaQwCXJCi)Anything else is invalid.
     > > > > > > > bed43c0156f1c7fa6aedd1d8e3c3ff5c475148e4

-[](#p_clbD+OAS4y)Our task is to convert a string like this into an object whose properties hold strings for settings written before the first section header and subobjects for sections, with those subobjects holding the section’s settings.
+[](#p_clbD+OAS4y)Our task is to convert a string like this into an object whose properties hold strings for settings written before the first section header and subobjects for sections, with those subobjects holding the section's settings.

 [](#p_8U3vMRn7g4)Since the format has to be processed line by line, splitting up the file into separate lines is a good start.
 We saw the `split` method in [Chapter 4](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/04_data.html#split).
 Some operating systems, however, use not just a newline character to separate lines but a carriage return character followed by a newline (`"\r\n"`).
 Given that the `split` method also allows a regular expression as its argument, we can use a regular expression like `/\r?\n/` to split in a way that allows both `"\n"` and `"\r\n"` between lines.